For Better or For Worse: Farley's death

-Since the comic happens in real time, it became apparent that the Pattersons' first Old English Sheepdog, Farley, was starting to get fairly old.
-When he is fourteen years old (18 April 1995), Farley saves four-year-old April from drowning in a stream near the Patterson home.
-Farley cannot take the shock of the cold water or the exertion of saving April and dies of a heart attack.
+Since the comic happens in real time, the Pattersons' first Old English Sheepdog, Farley, begins to get old.
+When he is 14 years old (April 18, 1995), Farley saves four-year-old April from drowning in a stream near the Patterson home.
+Farley cannot take the shock of the cold water or the exertion of saving April and dies of a heart attack after getting April to shore.

 The death provoked a lot of reaction from fans.
-"People's emotions were kind of raw," said Johnston of the time.
+"People's emotions were kind of raw," Johnston said.
 "I received 2,500 letters, about one-third negative.
 I didn't expect the response to be so great.
 The letters were open and emotional and honest and personal, full of stories and love."

 When Johnston told fellow cartoonist (and close friend) Charles M. Schulz that Farley was going to die, Schulz jokingly "threatened to have Snoopy hit by a truck if Johnston went through with the plan".
 In the end, Johnston kept the timing of Farley's death a secret from Schulz.

-The official For Better or For Worse website has a section dedicated to Farley; this includes the strips depicting his heroism and death, plus a selection of "Farley's Spirit" strips.
-Farley was also named after Canadian author Farley Mowat, a long-time friend of Johnston.
+For Better or For Worses website has a section dedicated to Farley that includes the strips depicting his heroism and death, plus a selection of "Farley's Spirit" strips.
+Farley was named after Canadian author Farley Mowat, a longtime friend of Johnston.

-Johnston has allowed the Ontario Veterinary Medical Association (OVMA) to use Farley's name and likeness for the "Farley Foundation", a charity established by OVMA to subsidize the cost of veterinary care for pets of low-income seniors and persons with disabilities in Ontario.
+Johnston has allowed the Ontario Veterinary Medical Association (OVMA) to use Farley's name and likeness for the "Farley Foundation", a charity it established to subsidize the cost of veterinary care for pets of low-income seniors and people with disabilities in Ontario.